-The East Meets West: Zoom in On Culture exhibition is on the move again this month.
-It’s currently on display is the south lobby of Meredith Hall at Drake University.
+The East Meets West: Zoom In On Culture exhibition is on the move again this month.
+It’s currently on display in the south lobby of Meredith Hall at Drake University.
 Free parking is available in the Visitor Lot off University Avenue near Olmsted Center.
 (Click here for building hours.)

 On The Move in the Community

 The exhibition – which features photos and essays by students at East, Hoover, Lincoln, and Valley High Schools – opened at Grand View College on March 26.
 Over 100 student photographers, their families, friends, and community members attended the opening Artists’ Reception to see the exhibition and hear students and teachers talk about the project.
 The exhibition remained at Grand View for the next two weeks before moving to Drake on April 6.
 The project is sponsored in part by funding from Bankers Trust.

 “The students’ work is really remarkable,” says Paula Hutton McKinley, CultureALL’s Director of Community Engagement.
 “They tell a fascinating, beautiful story to tell about the many cultures in our community and schools.
 We like to move the exhibition around the community to give as many community members as possible an opportunity to see them.
 We are particularly excited about the Partnership exhibit, as it means the photos will be on display there during the Des Moines Arts Festival.
 It’s a wonderful opportunity to showcase the project to a much larger audience.”